george-poole/LUCiFEx/README.md

 integrate(simulation, n_stop, t_stop)
 ```

-if working in an interactive, hands-on iPython environment (ideal for demonstration, prototyping and testing purposes).
-In a script designed to be run from the command line, we instead have the `integrate_from_cli` routine
+In a script designed to be run from the command line, the `integrate_from_cli` routine can instead be used

 ```python
 integrate_from_cli(simulation)
 ```

-which will furthermore create a command line interface into which arguments for the simulation and integration can be provided.
+to create a command line interface into which arguments for configuring, creating and integrating the simulation can be passed.

 **Postprocessing**